-- If your child has an allergy to naloxone or any other part of this drug.
+- If you have an allergy to naloxone or any other part of this drug.

 This drug may interact with other drugs or health problems.

-- If your child is addicted to pain drugs and is given this drug, your child may have signs of withdrawal.
-Talk with the doctor.
+- If you are addicted to pain drugs and are given this drug, you may have signs of withdrawal.
+Talk with your doctor.

 - In infants younger than 4 weeks old who have been getting opioid drugs on a regular basis, sudden withdrawal may be life-threatening if not treated right away.
 Get medical help right away if your child has a seizure, is crying more than normal, or has increased reflexes.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using this drug while you are pregnant.

 - If this drug is used during pregnancy, it may cause withdrawal in the unborn baby.
 A doctor will need to check on the unborn baby after this drug is used.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.